 You can even do a combination of both!
 Blister care is important along the trail, and taking along moleskin, duct tape and Band-Aids can help with covering pesky blisters before they become a real issue.
 This being said, there is a whole group of barefoot hiking enthusiasts and the entire AT has been completed by intrepid shoeless souls.

 An overabundance of clothes is often the number one thing that gets sent home by thru-hikers with heavy packs.
 You definitely won’t need fresh clothes every day, so keeping a few essential items on hand is the objective.
 Bring clothing made of synthetic or wool material, which will hold up better to the sweat and moisture of the trail than cotton.
+Read our review of the top layers clothing to prepare yourself in any environment.

 Good socks can help prevent blisters.
 You won’t want to overlook an insulating layer such as a down coat, which can be packed down into a tiny stuff sack and still keep you very warm.
 Also, a rain jacket or poncho is a great addition to your trail wardrobe.
 Keeping a dry set of clothes is very important to avoid hypothermia and discomfort at night.